-- 1. Open the data load editor. - Edit the LOAD statement for one of the duplicate field names.
+- 2. Edit the LOAD statement for one of the duplicate field names.
 In this example, the LOAD statement of the table that holds the local teams and their cities would include with a new name for Team, for example LocalClub.
-The updated LOAD statement reads: LOAD City, Team as LocalClub - 3.
+The updated LOAD statement reads: - 3.
 Click in the toolbar to reload data in the app.